Life Scope G9 (CSM-1901) Patient Monitor and Measurement Data Network from NIHON KOHDEN

 What we are seeing is a demonstration to the world how extreme is NIHON KOHDEN in falling behind the international competitors in digital technology.

-The Life Scope Genesis G9 bedside monitor is only good for protected sales in Japan
+Life Scope Genesis G9 bedside monitor is only good for the kind of protected sales the manufacturer enjoyed in Japan

 Do you understand what does this mean?
 Such sentences had nothing to say.

-First, it is being promoted as a modular monitor; a modular monitor needs a network infrastructure for exchange of measurement-data but this is blatantly missing.
+First, it is being promoted as a modular monitor; a modular monitor needs a network infrastructure for wide exchange of measurement-data but can you find it?

-Next, there are plenty of missing connector sockets on the AY-663P input unit or in its place, the Life Scope PT transport monitor.
-The prospective buyers should question the benefit of the three flexible sockets when many more sockets are needed!
+Not only there is a missing measurement-data network, there are also plenty of missing connector sockets on the AY-663P input unit or, in its place, a Life Scope PT transport monitor.

 Similarly configured input units with different SpO2 algorithms

-The archaic 1990s concept of a MULTI-PARAMETER UNIT (MPU)
+The archaic concept of a MULTI-PARAMETER UNIT (MPU) from the 1990s

-Veiled in secrecy, NIHON KOHDEN does not explain to the market how they could make sockets that are flexible for five types of internal hardware, as well as being able to accept a number of independent self-contained serial kit sets whose output are processed data in serial digital format.
-Almost all sales/ marketing people employed in Japan Head Office have no engineering background, so there is no shortage of "company secrets" that must not be discussed with the distributors or customers.
+Veiled in secrecy, NIHON KOHDEN does not explain to the market how they could make sockets that are flexible enough for a total five types of internal hardware, as well as being diverted for use as serial ports for self-contained kit sets.
+Almost all sales and marketing people employed in Japan Head Office have no engineering background, so there are plenty of "company secrets" that should not be discussed with the distributors or customers.

-Each yellow flexible multi-parameter socket selects only one channel of the internal hardware, except for Temperature allowing two channels of hardware to be selected.
+Each yellow MULTI socket selects one channel of the internal hardware, except for Temperature allowing two channels of hardware to be selected.

-Note well the hardware mentioned here (Temperature, IBP, Cardiac Output, Thermistor Respiration and FiO2) are linked to the yellow flexible socket from the inside, and not from the outside
+Note the hardware mentioned here (Temperature, IBP, Cardiac Output, Thermistor-method Respiration and FiO2) are linked to the shared-use MULTI socket from the inside, and not from the outside

 An external measurement cable with a valid digital code embedded in its plug can make use of the corresponding internal hardware if available

-During use, a multi-parameter socket utilizes its own exclusive IBP hardware when a measurement cable with an IBP code embedded is plugged into it.
-For non-IBP monitoring, the socket can access a common pool comprising Temperature, Cardiac Output, Thermistor Respiration and FiO2 hardware in the MPU, which all common-use multi-parameter sockets can access.
+A MULTI socket can only access its own dedicated IBP hardware, and makes use of it when an IBP measurement cable is plugged into it.
+For non-IBP monitoring, the socket can access the common hardware pool comprising Temperature, Cardiac Output, Thermistor-method Respiration and FiO2 hardware in the MPU.

-Given the large amount of hardware in the MPU block, more MULTI-parameter sockets should be added whenever possible, to make good use of the hardware that would otherwise be idling in the MPU.
-As shown in above image, this is done by using an external expansion box filled with more yellow multi-parameter sockets (each with its own associated IBP amplifier hardware).
+Given the large amount of hardware in the MPU, more MULTI sockets are needed to make good use of the hardware that would otherwise be idling.
+As illustrated, this is achieved by using an external expansion box filled with more MULTI sockets (each with its own dedicated IBP amplifier hardware).

-The yellow common-use sockets are added using analog interface, and limited to four, this is to avoid signal deterioration caused by voltage drop and noise.
+The additional yellow MULTI sockets are integrated using analog interface, and limited to four sockets to avoid signal deterioration caused by voltage drop and noise.

-Knowing a functional yellow common-use multi-parameter socket always come with its own exclusive one-channel IBP hardware, a user can accurately and conclusively tell how many IBP monitoring hardware channels are supplied with any monitor just by tallying the total number of available yellow multi-parameter sockets.
-For example, if your monitor is delivered with five functional yellow common-use sockets, you had paid for five built-in IBP hardware channels when you indeed only need one or two.
+Knowing an authentic yellow MULTI socket always come with its own dedicated one-channel IBP hardware, a user can accurately tell what is going on just by tallying the number of available MULTI sockets.
+For example, if your monitor is delivered with five functional yellow MULTI sockets, you had unknowingly paid for five channels of built-in IBP hardware when you may only need one or two.

-This being the design rule, and the key word is "functional" because a non-functional MULTI-parameter socket may not need to care about the capability to do IBP monitoring, such a socket can be found on the CardioLife TEC-5600 series defibrillators and this socket cannot do IBP monitoring, it is a fake MULTI-parameter socket and can only be used as a serial port for mainstream CO2 kit sets.
+The key word here is "authentic" because a non-functional (fake) MULTI socket does need to care about the capability to do IBP monitoring, such a socket can indeed be found on the CardioLife TEC-5600 series defibrillators.
+The fake yellow MULTI socket on said TEC-5600 series defibrillators is just a serial port that cannot be used for any other parameter except mainstream CO2 kit sets.

 Variations to the basic theme